Maazin-Ahmed/Infinite-Runner-3D/README.md

 # Infinite Runner 3D
-A thrilling 3D endless runner game developed in Unity.
+A thrilling 3D endless runner game developed in Unity using C#.

 ## Description
 Infinite Runner 3D is an endless runner game where players navigate a dynamic 3D environment, dodging obstacles and collecting rewards.
 The game progressively becomes more challenging, providing an engaging experience for players of all skill levels.